spideynn/JavaTutorialInJava/README.md

 JavaTutorialInJava
 ==================

+Want to learn Java?
+Then this application is for you!
-A Java Tutorial application written in Java.
+Its a Java tutorial... written in Java!